What's In Your Bag? Personal Hygiene Essentials You Need When Going Out

 Who isn’t walking around with a gallon of alcohol these days?
 We spray our clothes, our cars, any other discernible surface that might have been touched by someone else.
-Ethyl alcohol has become our first line of sanitation and cleanliness.
+The use of ethyl alcohol has become our first line of sanitation and cleanliness.

 Because you can protect your personal hygiene enough, toss hand sanitizer in your purse as well.
-According to the Centers for Disease Control and Prevention, using hand sanitizer with at least 60% alcohol content is the best alternative when you can't wash your hands with soap and water.
+According to the Centers for Disease Control and Prevention, using hand sanitizer with at least 60% alcohol content is the best alternative when you can't with soap and water.

 With Lifebuoy, hygiene and sanitation became easier.
-Apply a generous amount of Lifebuoy Total 10 Hand Sanitizer on your hands and rub vigorously for at least 30 seconds.
+Apply a generous amount of Lifebuoy Ethyl Alcohol 70% Solution on your hands and rub vigorously for at least 30 seconds.
 Make sure to get the spots between your fingers, under your nails, and your wrists.
-This 62% alcohol hygienic sanitizer also comes with moisturizer and Vitamin E, making it much gentler on the skin than alcohol.

 Whip Out Your Wand